Updated October 2017

 Osprey Syncro 10

-Even with light weight, the pack has a lot of cool bike-oriented features
+Even with light weight, this contender has a lot of cool bike-oriented features

-The price is lower than the other larger packs in our test
+Better price than the other bigger models in our test

 Doesn't deliver as high of a water flow rate as others

 Even though there were cheaper options in our test, the Osprey Syncro 10

 was chosen as our pack with the Best Bang for the Buck.
 We did test a few contenders with a substantially lower cost, but with that, their lesser features and a narrower appeal ruled them out for this award in comparison to the Osprey Syncro 10.
 Keeping in mind that often you get what you pay for, this pack has several of the features of the higher priced options but at a lower price.